interpretml/interpret-text/README.md

 The IntrospectiveRationaleExplainer has generator and predictor modules that handle the required text pre-processing.

 ### Supported Models:
 The IntrospectiveRationaleExplainer is designed to be modular and extensible.
 The API currently has support for `RNN` and `BERT` models.
-There are three different sets of modules thathas been implemented in this API:
+There are three different sets of modules that has been implemented in this API:
 * Explain a BERT model (BERT is used in the generator and predictor modules),
 * Explain an RNN model (RNNs are used in the generator and predictor modules), and
 * Explain an RNN model with BERT as the generator (RNNs are used in the predictor module and BERT is used in the generator module)